-The slick salesmen of the Oxy years and Big Tobacco’s false news research have made docs suspicious of cannabis producers pedalling their wares.
+The slick salesmen of the Oxy years and Big Tobacco’s false research have made docs suspicious of cannabis producers.

 It’s not so much a problem with the way we prescribe medical cannabis as a problem with how the medical establishment understands it.
 To put it simply: they don’t.

 As the promise of medical cannabis becomes a reality for more people, patients are turning to their doctor for guidance.
 But, the docs in practice right now didn’t get training on cannabis medicine while they were in med school.
 Consequently, many distrust (or are simply don’t know) cannabis.

 Even doctors that endorse cannabis because they’ve anecdotally heard or witnessed it calm seizures and fight cancer (for example), have serious limitations in their knowledge.
 Your physician may not know what to prescribe nor in which ratio.
 Worse, there are no dosage guidelines at this time, mostly due to lagging human clinical trials.
 Because they cannot rely on their training to provide answers, many docs are turning to legal growers and producers….that are selling their cannabis products to patients.
 Does this scenario sound familiar?